-As is common, Musk is short on detail but in his latest tweet reveals: “we’re working on increasing dynamic air suspension travel for better off-roading.
+As is common, Musk is short on detail but in another tweet, he revealed: “we’re working on increasing dynamic air suspension travel for better off-roading.
 Needs to kick butt in Baja”.

 We’re working on increasing dynamic air suspension travel for better off-roading.
 Needs to kick butt in Baja.

 — Elon Musk (@elonmusk) April 16, 2020

 That’s a reference to the Baja 1000, a Mexican off-road race held each year on the Baja California Peninsula.